NivedithaYeginati0134/NivedithaYeginati0134/README.md

 Hello!
-I'm Niveditha 👩‍💻🌟, a passionate data evangelist currently pursuing a Masters in Business Analytics and Information Systems at the University of South Florida.
+I'm Niveditha 👩‍💻🌟, a devoted software professional wielding the dual powers of technical prowess and analytical acumen.
+I am currently pursuing a Masters in Business Analytics and Information Systems at the University of South Florida.
 I specialize in transforming data into actionable insights and predictive models. 📊🔍

-About Me
+## About Me

-🎓 Education: Masters in Business Analytics and Information Systems, University of South Florida.
+- 🎓 **Education:** Masters in Business Analytics and Information Systems, University of South Florida
-📈 Skills: Python, R, Java, SQL, Tableau, Power BI, Machine Learning, and much more.
+- 📈 **Skills:** Proficient in Python, R, Java, SQL, Tableau, Power BI, and a suite of Machine Learning technologies
-🏢 Experience: Data Analyst at Cognizant, Graduate Assistant at USF 🌐 Connect with me on LinkedIn
+- 🏢 **Experience:** Proven background as a Data Analyst at Cognizant and as a Graduate Assistant at USF
+- 🌐 **Connect with me on [LinkedIn](https://www.linkedin.com/in/niveditha-yeginati-a6a83b221/)**

-What I'm Up To
+## What I'm Up To

-📚 I'm currently teaching and assisting in courses like Data Visualization, Python for Data Science, and more.
+- 📚 Currently teaching and providing assistance in courses like AI Analytics and Python for Data Science
-🛠️ I'm always working on enhancing my skills in Machine Learning frameworks and Cloud Computing platforms.
+- 🛠️ Continuously enhancing my skills in Machine Learning frameworks and Cloud Computing platforms like AWS.
-🔄 I actively contribute to various projects that utilize my analytical skills to solve real-world problems.
+- 🔄 Actively engaging in various projects that leverage my skills to tackle real-world challenges, aiming to provide solutions that are not only viable but also innovative and efficient.